Rafting the Grand Canyon

 What made that time extra special was that by being in the center of the Grand Canyon, we had no cell phone service, internet, or TV.
 In a world surrounded by noise, we were so isolated, we couldn’t even be tempted.
 It’s a magic I haven’t experienced since that hiking trip in 2012…until now.

-In park #176 of my journey to all 417, thanks to the generosity of Grand Canyon Whitewater, I got to have that same magical feeling.
+In park #176 of my journey to all 417, thanks to Grand Canyon Whitewater, I got to have that same magical feeling.
 Cut off from the inundation of emails to my inbox, the ability to post on social media, or the ever-pressing need to plan my trip’s logistics, I got to spend 8 days rafting down the Colorado river through 225 miles of the Grand Canyon.

 Now, I could tell you about the amazing food, the gorgeous side hikes, the night skies so lit up by stars and the moon that I awoke on my cot and almost thought it was day.
 But none of those would truly express what it felt like to be one of the itsy-bitsy percentage of Grand Canyon visitors that rafts through this world wonder.

 At one point along the river I pondered this.
 When we reached a bend that allowed us a—albeit 17 mile afar—view of the South Rim, I imagined hordes of tourists shoving each other out of the way to hold their iPads in the air angled just right to catch a glimpse of the river.
 I thought of all the people who come to the Grand Canyon and only get that small taste; that one overlook that doesn’t truly capture the impact this place can have, especially on a 21st century world.